theofbraune/blog/content/posts/conformal_parametrization.md

 draft= false
 author = " Theo & Jiayi"
 tags = ["programming","teaching"]
+summary = "This post originated as teaching material for the DDG course at École Polytechnique to calculate the harmonic and conformal parameterization of an open mesh."
 +++
 In this TP we want to calculate the harmonic and the conformal parametrization of a mesh.

 You will need to complete the class methods in the class ``ConformalParametrization`` that you will find in the file ``conformal.cpp``.
 In order to see the goal of the TP, you can press 4 to use the pre-build Libigl method of the conformal parametrization on the mesh.
 {{< figure src="/images/conformal_parametrization/beetle_after.png"   width="50%" height="50%" >}}